SharjeelSafdar/project14b-bookmarking-app-event-driven/README.md

 ### Stack 1: AppSync GraphQL API, DynamoDB Table, EventBridge and Lambda Functions

-It contanis of the AWS services used by the web client.
+It contanis the AWS services used by the web client.
 It has the following constructs:

 - A DynamoDB Table to contain the bookmarks saved by the users
 - An AppSync GraphQL API to access the bookmarks in the Table